 As such, I could have used a bit more explanation as to why prediction error is viewed as a signal to guide *post-perceptual* decisions (p.
 28).
 Prediction error need not be conceptualized as relating to post-perceptual changes; indeed, phenomena like phonetic recalibration has often been described as a perceptual learning phenomenon (even dating back to the papers where the paradigm was introduced, such as Norris et al., 2003), which suggests a low-level perceptual locus rather than a post-perceptual locus (Goldstone, 1998).
 Furthermore, some work suggests that prediction error may be functionally equivalent to top-down feedback (i.e., may have a perceptual locus; Luthra et al., 2021, PB&R).
 What, then, leads the authors to describe this phenomenon in terms of changes to post-perceptual biases?
 If this is just one possible view of how such learning should occur, I'd encourage the authors to say so explicitly.
 For instance, the sentence "Participants can use this prediction error—operationalized here as the surprisal (|) of the category label given the acoustic input—to adapt the biases for all categories" (lines 582-584) could be preceded with a clause like "Under the view that talker adaptation reflects changes at a post-perceptual stage of speech processing."

-We now clarify that all of the three change models are sensitive to prediction errors (fn XXX on p.
-XXX).
+We now clarify that all of the three change models are sensitive to prediction errors (footnote 7, p.29).
 Kleinschmidt & Jaeger (2015), for example, is a model of perceptual learning that is sensitive to prediction errors (see Jaeger et al., 2019 for discussion and demonstration of how Bayesian belief-updating without ever referring to prediction errors is actually sensitive to prediction errors).
 We have also removed the paragraph with links to the prediction error literature, in order to avoid that this aspect is seen as particular to this change model.

 Prediction errors can—and probably do—exist at many levels of representations.
 And, in line with the reviewer’s comment, for prediction errors to ‘make sense’, they need to encode the information that would correspond to ‘top-down’—or to be more cautious ‘context’—effects.
 How exactly prediction errors are coded (e.g., whether the narrow interpretation of predictive coding a la Friston holds up to scrutiny; or whether it’s encoded ‘laterally’—i.e., inherent in the neural coding of e.g., a specific cortical layer—or vertically through top-down feedback, see Kuperberg & Jaeger, 2016) remains a topic of debate in computational neuroscience but that it is a theoretical quantity that is important in understanding processing and learning across the cognitive sciences is pretty uncontroversial.